exercism/x86-64-assembly/exercises/concept/secrets/.docs/instructions.md

 ## 6. Format private key

-After rotation, your private key must be formatted to isolate the relevant bits.
+In order to be used in decryption, your private key must be formatted to isolate the relevant bits.

-To format a rotated private key, you must:
+To fully format a private key, you must:

+- Rotate it.
 - Isolate the lowest 8-bit portion of the rotated private key, which is the base value.
 - Isolate the highest 8-bit portion of the rotated private key, which is a mask to be applied to the base value.
 - Flip set bits in the base value that are also set in the mask.